Skip to main content

 Configuration of the integration environment

 Within the integration environment, the only component that needs to be publicly accessible is Hathor full node.
 Even so, only the TCP port assigned for the peer-to-peer connection with Hathor Network needs to be open to the internet.
-As for its web API, It should not be publicly accessible.
+As for its HTTP API, It should not be publicly accessible.

 Connections among components